Julio and Marisol: The story continues

-An unpublished episode 9 takes place after Raul's death.
+A ninth episode takes place after Raul's death.
+Due to production issues, it never ran on the subway, leading The New York Times to call it "The Lost Episode".
 The thoughts of friends and family at the funeral are shown.
 A man wonders if he should get tested for HIV.
 Another man is determined this will never happen to him.
 A woman laments that Raul's womanizing and drug use finally caught up with him.
 A priest remembers Raul as an altar boy.
 The funeral director observes that he never had so many funerals for young people before the AIDS epidemic.

-An untitled episode on the NYC Health blog shows Julio having a conversation with an HIV counselor, after having had an HIV test, which showed him to be negative.
+The documented history of the campaign is incomplete after episode 9.
+In April 1999, an untitled episode 12 on the NYC Health blog shows Julio having a conversation with an HIV counselor after having had an HIV test which showed him to be negative.
 The conversation covers what Julio needs to do to remain negative, and touches on the fact that Julio's brother is gay.
 Julio calls Marisol to tell her that he tested negative.
+Episode 13 was announced in August 1999.